billharit/penguinz0-channel-analysis/README.md

 ## EDA and Preprocessing

 The preprocessing and EDA steps involve cleaning the collected data and gaining insights into the YouTube channel's performance.
+I use the Seaborn Python library to analyze the data into interesting-looking plots.

 ## 'penguinz0' Folder Contents